LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/5_Energy_Storage_System_Design.md

 ### Physical World Simulation Design

-On the physical world simulation program, we located 3 battery unit in the power grid's energy generation scope.
-They will connect to 3 different transformers (OEM scope) to form the BESS and represent 3 different type energy storage for the renewable source, traditional power plant and the power station.
-The physical GUI implement in the Power Grid Physical Simulator Module is shown below:
+In the Physical World Simulation Program, three Battery Units are deployed within the power grid’s energy generation scope.
+Each battery unit is connected to a corresponding OEM Transformer Scope, together forming the Battery Energy Storage System (BESS).
+These three BESS units respectively represent the three energy storage mechanisms introduced in the Background: Energy Storage Systems (ESS) in the Power Grid section:

+- Renewable energy sources.
+- Conventional thermal power plants.
+- Power station backup systems.

+The physical simulation and user interface implementation are integrated within the **Power Grid Physical Simulator Module**, as shown below:

 ![](5_Energy_Storage_System_Design_Img/s_06.png)

-Each energy battery scop will provide the below information and auto controlled by the OEM scope's state:
+#### Battery Unit Simulation Parameters

+Each battery scope dynamically provides simulated parameters and operational states that are automatically governed by the corresponding OEM scope logic.
+The displayed and simulated data include:

-- DC interface state : Power link between battery scope to OEM scope (connected/disconnected)
+- **DC Interface State:** Indicates the connection status between the battery and OEM scope (Connected / Disconnected).
-- Battery charge/discharge state: battery charge, discharge or idle (fully charged), the charge/discharge.
-- Energy data: Current energy stored (KWH), battery charged presentation.
+- **Operation Data** : The BESS operation voltage, current and the battery voltage.

+- **Battery Charge/Discharge State:** Displays the operational mode — *Charging*, *Discharging*, or *Idle (fully charged)*.

+- **Energy Data:** Shows the current stored energy (kWh) and the corresponding charge percentage.

-- Time info: estimated time for battery to be fully charged or used up based on current battery state.
+- **Time Information:** Provides the estimated time for full charge or full discharge based on the current power flow.

-- Temperature info: (under development will be implement in version 2.1 )
+- **Temperature Information:** *(Under development – to be implemented in Version 2.1)*

-The DC interface state, voltage(V), current(A) and battery capacity information will update in real time next to the the battery scope.
+In real time, the DC interface state, voltage (V), current (A), and capacity information are updated and displayed next to each battery scope on the GUI.

-The power grid will generate all the 4 types of state data based on current BESS and Grid Operation condition and add a random offset value to simulate the real MU reading's fluctuation.
-For example when the battery provide power to the grid for a while and its battery energy capacity dropped to low (10%) the output discharge voltage will drop to the range between 45V-DC to 47 V-DC.
+To simulate real-world conditions, the power grid module introduces data fluctuations by adding randomized offsets to the calculated values.
+For example, when a battery’s energy capacity falls below 10% after extended discharge, the simulated output voltage will fluctuate within 45V–47V DC, reflecting realistic Measurement Unit (MU) reading variations.

+#### BESS Auto-Management Mechanisms

+Two layers of automatic management are implemented within the system to ensure both local autonomy and global coordination across the energy storage subsystems.

+**Individual Auto-Control**

+Each BESS operates autonomously under local PLC control.
+It automatically adjusts its charge/discharge behavior according to the connected OEM scope’s operational state and overall grid conditions.
+For instance:

+- During **high solar output** (e.g., 30 kW generation with 21 kW demand), the BESS switches to **Charging Mode** to store surplus energy.

+- During **low generation periods** (e.g., cloudy or rainy conditions with only 10 kW solar output), the BESS automatically enters **Discharge Mode** to supplement grid power.

+**(b) Whole-System Auto-Management**

+While individual BESS units perform local optimization, the HMI performs **system-level balancing**.
+Real-time data from all three BESS units are transmitted to the HMI, which allows operators to manually adjust control logic to maintain system stability, prevent **over-charging** or **over-discharging**, and balance the load among all BESS units.

 #### BESS Auto Management